DevExpress/dashboard-extension-simple-table/README.md

-A custom **Simple Table** item allows you to render your data as an HTML table.
+A custom **Simple Table** item renders data from the measure / dimensions as an HTML table.

 You can use the Simple Table as a detail item along with the Master-Filtering feature.

 ## Installation